Intermediate Tutorial: Design a Fresnel Lens

 Draw a centerline from the origin straight down.
 Make the centerline 15mm long.
 The centerline will define our lamp center, and our 0° aiming direction.

-Draw a line from the origin straight to the right.
+Draw a line from the bottom of the centerline, straight to the right.
 Make the line 15mm long (so the lens will be 30mm in diameter).
-This line will serve as our base profile to create the revolved Fresnel disk.
+This line will serve as our "base profile" to create the revolved Fresnel lens.